Civil Marriage in Forsyth County

 The parties are required to have a marriage license issued by a Register of Deeds in this State.
 (For the Forsyth County Register of Deeds, click here)

 A marriage license is valid for only 60-days (counting the issuance date), so the wedding must take place within 60 days of issuance of the marriage license pursuant to N.C.G.S.
 51-16.

-The ceremony must have two competent witnesses of at least 16 years of age.
+The ceremony must have two competent witnesses.
 Please bring a photo I.D.